gtk-rs/gtk4-rs/book/src/gobject_memory_management.md

 It will work fine.

 But whoops!
-Didn't we forget about one annoyance of reference-counted systems?
+Did we forget about one annoyance of reference-counted systems?
 Of course we did: reference cycles.
 `button_increase` holds a strong reference to `button_decrease` and vice-versa.
 A strong reference keeps the referenced object from being deallocated.